-As of June 30, 2013, the Company owned direct and indirect investments in 45 properties.
-These properties consisted of 32 U.S. office properties, one industrial property in Dallas, Texas and a portfolio of 12 grocery-anchored shopping centers located in five states primarily in the southeastern United States (the "Grocery-Anchored Portfolio").
+As of September 30, 2013, the Company owned direct and indirect investments in 43 properties.
+These properties consisted of 30 U.S. office properties, one industrial property in Dallas, Texas and a portfolio of 12 grocery-anchored shopping centers located in five states primarily in the southeastern United States (the "Grocery-Anchored Portfolio").

-The Company makes investments directly through entities that are wholly-owned by the Operating Partnership, or indirectly through other entities, such as through its investment in Hines US Core Office Fund LP (the "Core Fund") in which it owned a 27.1% non-managing general partner interest as of both June 30, 2013 and December 31, 2012.
-The Company also owned a 70% interest in the Grocery-Anchored Portfolio indirectly through a joint venture with Weingarten Realty Investors as of both June 30, 2013 and December 31, 2012.
+The Company makes investments directly through entities that are wholly-owned by the Operating Partnership, or indirectly through other entities, such as through its investment in Hines US Core Office Fund LP (the "Core Fund") in which it owned a 27.1% non-managing general partner interest as of both September 30, 2013 and December 31, 2012.
+The Company also owned a 70% interest in the Grocery-Anchored Portfolio indirectly through a joint venture with Weingarten Realty Investors ("Weingarten") as of both September 30, 2013 and December 31, 2012.
 In January 2013, the Company sold its 50% interest in Distribution Park Rio, an industrial property in Rio de Janeiro, Brazil, that was held through a joint venture with a Hines affiliate.
-See Note 5 - Investments in Unconsolidated Entities for additional information regarding the Company's investments in unconsolidated entities.
+See Note 5 - Investments in Unconsolidated Entities and Note 15 - Subsequent Event for additional information regarding the Company's investments in unconsolidated entities and the Company's Grocery-Anchored Portfolio.